LGOS/dev/README.md

 dev
 ===

-This is the main development repo
+This is the main development repo for the Linux Gaming Operating System.
-          For The
-Linux Gaming Operating System